harness/uicore/README.md

 This repository contains implementation of [Next Generation UI Architecture](https://docs.google.com/document/d/1oe_cHcDyYhwjJ6QZqyOIlpUWGgYyeCIBfUOdElg2rBg/edit#heading=h.41cp29fl3vvn).

+## Branches

+- `main` branch is on v3 and uses formik v2
+- `v2` branch is on v2 and uses formik v1

+> > Note: If you need your fix/feature in UICore v2, please one a PR against v2 also.

 ## Local development

 - `yarn setup` - to set up authentication to access Github Package Registry